 For requests for participant recruitment, the Foundation's research team and members of our external Scientific Advisory Committee—comprised of both researchers and advocates—will review each proposal, ensuring that the study is feasible for the Love Research Army and is ethical and safe in its design.
 Researchers whose studies are approved will collaborate with the Foundation's research team to create content to display on the Love Research Army website, and also to broadcast through our email blasts and social media platforms.
 Before we open recruitment for any study, we require documentation of the IRB's approval of all materials.

 Once the Foundation receives confirmation of IRB approval, recruitment for the study will launch!
 Members of the Love Research Army can self-select to participate and will go through an online screening process to qualify for the study.
 We want to ensure that investigators are connected with qualified candidates for their study.
 To facilitate this goal, researchers can opt-in to have interested participants go through an initial online screening process.
 Participants who self-select and are deemed appropriate are then connected with the research team conducting the study.

-Love Research Army participants who RSVP for a study will agree to have their contact information shared with the researcher for the sole purpose of screening and scheduling.
+Love Research Army participants who sign up for a study will agree to have their contact information shared with the researcher for the sole purpose of screening and scheduling.
 Researchers agree not to share volunteer contact information or biologic samples with third parties or use the samples for purposes other than those outlined in the protocol for which the Love Research Army volunteer consented and the Dr. Susan Love Foundation Scientific Advisory Committee approved.
 For researchers who are utilizing their own participant screening mechanisms, we offer an alternative option to link the URL of the eligibility screening to the study’s display on the Love Research Army website, so that researchers can manage prospective participants directly.

 What is the IRB approval policy?